Brassica oleracea var. acephala

 Putting seeds in the ground a little shallower than recommended can help germination in thick or hard soil.
 I have had good success with planting a little more than ¼-inch deep, and with each seed about an inch apart.

-The Farmer’s Almanac suggests thinning to no less than 5 inches between plants.
+Thin to no less than 5 inches between plants.
 If you’ll be allowing them to grow big this is ideal, but I allow one row to be a bit more crowded if I have designated it for early picking.
 Read more about optimal spacing here.

 Kale needs a good amount of water and hates too much heat.
-An early, dry summer is bad news for this plant, which likes to be pampered with cool weather and partial shade.
+An early, dry summer is bad news for this plant, which likes to be pampered with cool weather.